-First, let’s define what qualifies as commercial real estate property.
+To begin with, let's define what constitutes commercial real estate property.
 At a fundamental level, commercial real estate is space that’s leased for office and retail reasons.
-Most often, the construction of the commercial property is designed to be specific to business use rather than residential use, except for multifamily properties.
+Most often, the construction of commercial property is designed to be specific to business use rather than residential use, except for multifamily properties.
 There are five common categories of commercial real estate.

 There are various property types when it comes to commercial real estate, each with unique factors that make them more or less optimal for growth-oriented real estate investment trusts.

 Commercial properties can serve a wide array of uses, but the common categories of commercial property are:

 Industrial property is often used for manufacturing and logistics uses, as these types of buildings provide greater height clearances and truck docking capabilities for large shipments.
 As a result, these commercial properties can be some of the most prime assets held in a commercial real estate fund.
 Industrial properties are generally leased for multiple years with high credit, stable tenants, providing consistent and significant positive cash flows.

 Multifamily commercial property ranges from small multifamily buildings in the suburbs to entire apartment complexes to luxury high-rise condominiums in hot areas of major cities.
 At their core, these properties could be as small as a duplex.
 Still, most often, real estate investors focus their capital on more significant multifamily properties that offer better risk distribution and greater economies of scale with expenses (bigger is better!).